titola/neuropa/README.md

 [approximated_anomalous_breath_modulation.wav](https://raw.githubusercontent.com/titola/neuropa/master/media/approximated_anomalous_breath_modulation.wav)

+Ask to your favourite search engine what happened on August 8 2019.
+Maybe it is a coincidence (I hope) but the laser placed on such vehicles is used as directed-energy weapon (i.e. COIL -- chemical oxygen-iodine laser, an infrared chemical laser with operation wavelength of 1315 nm).

 ### Body vibration stopped after some nightly explosions

 On October 2 2018 night, my body has started to rapidly vibrate with a